 Thank you for visiting the Practicing Anthropology blog.
 This is an interactive space for anthropologists, the people we work with, and others, where we encourage communication, comments, resource sharing and collaboration.
-We are now accepting submissions for our spring issue of Practicing Anthropology.
-Our current deadline is January 1.
-Check out our submission guidelines and send us your work!

 We are excited to announce the implementation of a new submissions manager for Practicing Anthropology!
 This submission tool will enable authors to easily and quickly navigate the journal submission process and streamline our reviewing process.
 Check it out here!
 Also, before you submit, make sure you review the author guidelines.